filebrowser/filebrowser/www/docs/authentication.md

 > [!WARNING]
 >
 > File Browser will blindly trust the provided header.
 If the proxy can be bypassed, an attacker could simply attach the header and get admin access.
+Please ensure that File Browser is not accessible from untrusted networks, and that the proxy is correctly configured to strip/overwrite the header from client requests.

 ## Hook Authentication